-This restored Carrère and Hastings mansion from 1914 is a resplendent showcase for Austrian and German art, featuring works by Paul Klee, Ernst Ludwig Kirchner and Egon Schiele.
-In pride of place on the 2nd floor is Gustav Klimt’s golden 1907 portrait of Adele Bloch-Bauer – acquired for the museum by cosmetics magnate Ronald Lauder for a whopping $135 million.
+This restored Carrère and Hastings mansion from 1914 is a resplendent showcase for Austrian and German art, featuring works by Paul Klee and Ernst Ludwig Kirchner, and incredible collections of Gustav Klimt and Egon Schiele drawings.
+In pride of place on the 2nd floor is Klimt’s golden 1907 Portrait of Adele Bloch-Bauer I – acquired for the museum by cosmetics magnate Ronald Lauder for a whopping $135 million.
 The fascinating story of the painting's history is told in the 2015 film Woman in Gold.

 This is a small but beautiful place, with winding staircases and wrought-iron banisters.
 It also boasts a lovely, street-level eatery, Café Sabarsky; downstairs, Café Fledermaus serves a similar menu.
 Avoid weekends (and the free-admission first Friday of the month) if you don’t want to deal with gallery-clogging crowds.
 (Note that children under 12 are not admitted to the museum.)